A Complete Guide to Pontoon Boat Sea Legs

 Laws and Permits for Sea Legs

-Despite the fact that sea legs have been supporting pontoons since 1996, they are nevertheless a new and increasing trend.
+Although sea legs have been supporting pontoons since 1996, they are a new and increasing trend.

 Check with your state and local governments to see what permissions are required.
-It’s likely that sea legs aren’t even allowed where you live.
+Likely, sealegs aren’t even allowed where you live.
 Avoid spending a lot of money or having to get rid of them!

 It’s always a good idea to double-check everything.
-If you’re not sure where to begin, consult the United States Coast Guard for further information on laws and regulations.
+If unsure where to begin, consult the United States Coast Guard for further information on laws and regulations.
 If you’re still not sure, get in touch with someone in your region.

 Sea Leg Insurance